 Replenish Electrolytes Naturally

 It’s a good idea to replenish electrolytes during warmer weather or intense activity.
 Look for a drink that contains zero sugars and artificial ingredients.
-You can also make your own low-sugar beverage.
-Check out the recipe below.
+You can also make your own low-sugar beverage (recipe below).

 How do you know if you need electrolytes?
 Symptoms of low electrolytes include headaches, fatigue, leg cramps, muscle spasms and frequent urination.